Crowbar (American band): Career (1991–present)

 Crowbar's debut studio album, Obedience thru Suffering, was released in 1991, but failed to achieve significant sales or airplay.
-By 1993's self-titled album, personal friend Phil Anselmo (Pantera, Down, and Superjoint Ritual) produced the record, which eventually led to national promotion on MTV's Headbangers Ball.
-In addition, the videos for "All I Had (I Gave)" and "Existence Is Punishment" were played on Beavis and Butt-Head.
+1993's self-titled album, produced by personal friend Phil Anselmo (Pantera, Down, and Superjoint Ritual), eventually led to national promotion on MTV's Headbangers Ball.
+In addition, the videos for "All I Had (I Gave)" and "Existence Is Punishment" were commented on by Beavis and Butt-Head.
 Following this success, the band went on to record music videos, embark on major tours with Pantera, and record more albums.

 Their stage antics, immortalized in Pantera's third home video and Crowbar's Like Broken Glass home video, became infamous.
 The band continued recording and touring.
 In 1994, the Pantera video for the song "I'm Broken" showed Anselmo wearing a Crowbar/Eyehategod T-shirt.
 Original drummer Nunenmacher left the band in 1996 and was replaced by Jimmy Bower from Down and Eyehategod, and for their 1996 release, Anselmo sang backup on a few tracks on Broken Glass.

 In 2000, after recording and releasing Equilibrium with Sid Montz on drums, Nunenmacher rejoined the band for the "Penchant for Violence Tour" with "The Brotherhood of Brewtality" Black Label Society and Sixty Watt Shaman.
 Halfway through the tour, Nunenmacher replaced BLS's drummer Phil Ondich and pulled double duty for the rest of the tour, eventually joining BLS permanently.

 The band continues to perform, borrowing members from New Orleans metal bands like Goatwhore and Acid Bath.
 In their 2005 release, Lifesblood for the Downtrodden, Pantera bassist Rex Brown lent his bass skills and keyboard playing.
 Down's producer Warren Riker assisted in production.
-Also in 2005, the song "Existence" appeared on the Beavis and Butt-Head: The Mike Judge Collection No. 3 DVD.
+Also in 2005, Beavis and Butt-Head's commentary on "Existence Is Punishment" appeared on the Beavis and Butt-Head: The Mike Judge Collection No. 3 DVD.

 The band is also known for covering other bands' material and putting a heavy spin on it.
 Crowbar covered Gary Wright's "Dream Weaver" on their Equilibrium album, Iron Maiden's "Remember Tomorrow" on Odd Fellows Rest, and Led Zeppelin's "No Quarter" on Crowbar.

 On April 21, 2008, the albums Crowbar, Time Heals Nothing, and the Live+1 EP were reissued in Europe with bonus and multimedia tracks.
 On May 24, 2009, it was announced that Phil Anselmo's Housecore Records would be re-releasing Crowbar's back catalog.